Home History Gallery Early Standards Card Backs

 The Cards

-Shorten the pack to 7 and Up giving you a total of 32 cards.
-Cards rank Ace down through 7 except for the Trump suit, where the Jacks are elevated to the position of Bowers and rank above the Ace.
+Take a standard deck of playing cards, and remove all the cards 6 and down.
+That will give you a deck of 32 cards – A, K, Q, J, 10, 9, 8, 7 in each suit.
+Cards rank Ace down through 7, except for the Trump suit, where the Jacks are elevated to the position right and left Bowers and rank above the Ace.

 Right and Left Bowers